madajczyk/madajczyk.com/_posts/2021-08-30-ally-mortgage-review.md

 tags: house, mortgage
 ---

+> Update in 2022: Not long after I wrote this up, Better.com had two different rounds of layoffs, and neither resulted
+> in a great look for the company.
+I don't think it changes what I wrote, as the people I interacted during this
+> process were pretty great.
+But, now I'm not so sure I'd do business with this company again.

 As [I captured]({% post_url 2021-08-15-mortgage-decision-path %}) on deciding which company to use for a mortgage, I elected to go with Ally.
 They don't offer mortgages directly, but instead partner with better.com to drive the process.
 They provide an incentive to existing customers to select their option.
 In my case, it ended up with no lender fees